studenttak/modules/0426/mdModule.md

 Interestingly, the *process* of taking notes also helps to build more pathways in the neocortex between concepts.
 This improved familiarity is key to efficient problem-solving using one's knowledge.

-# Being on time
+# Being in class and on-time

+If a class is face-to-face in the schedule, it is **meant** to be taken in person.
+Even if the professor is not taking roll, it is important to attend classes.
+This continues to be the case even if the lectures are recorded.

+There are a few reasons why attending classes is important.
+First and foremost, there is a chance to easily ask questions in real time.
+Asking questions is one of the most effective ways to learn.
+By the time a question is formulated, some studying is already done!
+Many times, by the time a question is formulated, the person who is asking the question also has the answer!

+The second reason to attend a class in person is the structure.
+Some people can study effectively without external (imposed) structures because they are driven, motivated, and disciplined.
+The rest of us need some form of structure to keep us on task.
+Furthermore, the familiarity of a classroom and people in a class can also help improve performance in assessment.

 Getting to a class late can be costly.
 Just being 15 minutes late means missing the first 15 minutes of a lecture.
 Complex subject matters have many interdependencies.
 As a result, missing 15 minutes can lead to the loss of connections to the earlier material, making the rest of the lecture considerably more difficult to understand.

 In an 80-minute lecture, this means missing the first 15 minutes makes the other 65 minutes much more challenging.
-In terms of cost-benefit analysis, these 15 minutes at the beginning of the lecture is *very costly.*
+In terms of cost-benefit analysis, these 15 minutes at the beginning of the lecture are *very costly.*